 And here is what the look like now.
 Reporting as a former young child, they are more photogenic than fun:

 As a young child, I identified a phenomenon where the kids would act more reckless and engage in more risky play on the more padded and sanitized play equipment.
 “Safer” equipment makes it look like you don’t have to make an effort to be careful.
 If you were young, on which of these two environments are you try harder to be careful?

 Additionally, children will go to riskier and rowdier lengths to desperately extract entertainment from equipment that does not lend itself to fun.
 After all, what is fun but the sensation of risk?
 What is play but practice engaging with that sensation?
 The “play as practice” idea makes sense from the view of evolutionary psychology.
 It’s why even animals will engage in play fighting.
 Play has to consist of something other than standing around.

 Meanwhile, school administrators create increasingly draconian and overprotective recess rules.
 “Tag” breaks two common rules: the rule against running, and the rule against physical contact.
 They are “dangerous” and “inappropriate,” some schools even banned the concept of best friends for being “exclusionary” (there are real cases).

 A key concept to my argument is the notion of “anti fragility.”
 I have written about it before, but here’s a recap.
-“Antifragile” is not the opposite of robust.
+“Antifragile” is not robustness.
 It does not mean that you are impervious to adversity.
 Instead, something that is antifragile actively benefits from adversity.
 For example, a muscle is antifragile because it grows stronger after you damage it.
 Children, as developing organisms, are antifragile.